selkies-project/docker-nvidia-egl-desktop/README.md

 ### Comparison

 [docker-nvidia-glx-desktop](https://github.com/ehfd/docker-nvidia-glx-desktop): It's generally recommended to use docker-nvidia-glx-desktop when possible for maximum capabilities and performance.
 It starts its own X server inside the container without exposure to security risks.
 However, docker-nvidia-egl-desktop is versatile in various environments and has less processes running, meaning less possible errors.
 It is also possible to be used in HPC clusters with Apptainer/Singularity available, and sharing a GPU with multiple containers is also possible.
-Unofficial support for Intel and AMD GPUs are also available.
+Unofficial support for Intel and AMD GPUs is also available.

 [Sunshine](https://github.com/LizardByte/Sunshine): This repository is an open-source server for NVIDIA's GameStream protocol, supporting all clients that can install [Moonlight](https://github.com/moonlight-stream).
 Try it if you don't need username/password authentication and you don't need to use containers.
 [Games on Whales](https://github.com/games-on-whales/gow) is a container implementation of Sunshine.
 However, many container ports have to be accessible to the internet, and because of its requirement for the `/dev/uinput` device, unsafe `privileged` access for containers are required.
 The [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) project, which is integrated to our container, does not require more than one port open from the container (TURN server may be required but can be deployed in a different environment with flexibility), and has almost equal performance while using only a web browser as a client.

 [x11docker](https://github.com/mviereck/x11docker): This has a lot of features and is very solid if you are the sole user in full control of the host.
 However, it starts a lot of processes in the host and is nearly impossible to contain the environment.
 Kubernetes is also not supported.
-The docker-nvidia-egl-desktop and the docker-nvidia-glx-desktop repositories contain everything in the container, with the only requirement being the NVIDIA Container Toolkit with adequate `NVIDIA_DRIVER_CAPABILITIES`, meaning that the container is portable anywhere Docker/Podman or Kubernetes can be run.
+The docker-nvidia-egl-desktop repository contains everything in the container, with the only requirement being the NVIDIA Container Toolkit with adequate `NVIDIA_DRIVER_CAPABILITIES`, meaning that the container is portable anywhere Docker/Podman or Kubernetes can be run.

 [Xpra](https://github.com/Xpra-org/xpra): This is a feature-complete all-in-one remote desktop application optimized for Linux, although not exactly meant for full screen workloads and its HTML5 web interface is not optimized for intensive graphics workloads.
 Supports various protocols and various hardware acceleration methods.